The Escorts (Iowa band)

-The Escorts (later The Do's & Don'ts) are a 1950s and 1960s Rock and roll band from Iowa, United States.
-The Iowa Rock 'N Roll Music Association's Hall of Fame inducted this band in the year that the Hall of Fame was started, 1997.
-They were one of the first bands in Iowa to play Rock and Roll music, starting in 1959.
-They released more 45 rpm records than any other Iowa band in the 1960s.
+The Escorts (later the Do's & the Don'ts) was an American 1960s rock and roll band from Cedar Rapids, Iowa.
+The Iowa Rock 'N Roll Music Association's Hall of Fame inducted this band in the year that the Hall of Fame was started, in 1997.
+They were one of the first bands in Iowa to play rock and roll music, starting in 1959.
 They performed in ballrooms all over Iowa and traveled out-of-state as well.
-They are one of the few bands to perform for over 45 years.
-See related article The Escorts / The Do's & The Don'ts (album).

-Members of The Escorts included Dennis Shryack, who later became a successful screenwriter on such films as Code of Silence (1985), Pale Rider (1985) and Turner & Hooch (1989).
+Members of the Escorts included Dennis Shryack, who later became a successful screenwriter on such films as Code of Silence (1985), Pale Rider (1985) and Turner & Hooch (1989).